 An accompanying business plan is a requirement of the USCIS for each L-1 visa application.
 It should include information that is typical to all business plans, such as the mission statement, market research, the value proposition, and financial projections.
-An L-1 visa business plan, however, must also include other elements, such as a summary of the foreign company and its relationship to the U.S. office (e.g. parent company, branch, affiliate), a biography and list of job duties of the applicant, and three years of financials from the foreign company.
+An L-1 visa business plan, however, must also include other elements, such as a summary of the foreign company and its relationship to the U.S. office (e.g. parent company, branch, affiliate), a biography, and a list of job duties of the applicant, and three years of financials from the foreign company.

 Why the Business Plan Matters

 Put yourself in the shoes of an immigration officer with the USCIS.
-Your job is to ensure that every L-1 applicant you approve can offer some sort of benefit to the U.S., either by boosting the economy, filling an unmet market need, or by any other means in which the applicant’s transfer to a U.S. office provides a net gain to American society.
+Your job is to ensure that every L-1 applicant you approve can offer some sort of benefit to the U.S., either by boosting the economy, filling an unmet market need or by any other means in which the applicant’s transfer to a U.S. office provides a net gain to American society.
 Conveying that message is difficult in standardized forms, so one of the most effective ways to vet a candidate’s qualifications is with a business plan.
-A business plan allows the applicant to tell his or her story, to build a rapport with the immigration officer, and to back upclaims using facts, statistics, and professional projections.
+A business plan allows the applicant to tell his or her story, build a rapport with the immigration officer, and back up claims using facts, statistics, and professional projections.
 If an applicant fails to do that correctly, how do you know they’ll be successful upon relocation?

 The Renewal Process